-1. Amazon is not on the listing.
+- Amazon marketplace is not on the listing.
 The product is sold by an independent business owner.

-3. Low number of FBA sellers (more on this later).
+- Low number of FBA Amazon sellers (more on this later).
 Zero is the goal, but anything under five is acceptable.

 What makes a great product to sell on Amazon

-So, you have completed your research, found a potential product and are ready to contact Sourcing Nova about your first order from your Chinese manufacturer.
+So, you have completed your Amazon product research, found a potential product and are ready to contact Sourcing Nova about your first order from your Chinese manufacturer.

 No, you are not.

-Are you absolutely certain the product you want to sell will be profitable when factors are taken into consideration?
+Are you absolutely certain the high demand, low competition product you want to sell will be profitable when factors are taken into consideration?
 There is more to a profitable product than finding a niche.
 This next section is going to discuss all of the characteristics of a good product.

 If you notice in your local supermarket there are a variety of snacks, drinks, magazines, tabloid papers and other minor products placed near the checkout stations.
 There is a good reason for this – impulse purchases.

-Finding, sourcing and selling a product with a sale price between $10.00 and $50.00 means the customer will not spend a great deal of time mulling over the purchase.
+Finding, sourcing and selling products on the Amazon marketplace with a sale price between $10.00 and $50.00 means the customer will not spend a great deal of time mulling over the purchase.
 They are much more likely to select, put into their shopping cart and check out without much thought or consideration.

 Prices below $10.00 have customers thinking the products are sub-par.
 Prices above $50.00 leads to a lower conversion rate – the number of sales you successfully make.